itravers/ARaceInSpace_assets/README.md

 1B.
 Export each of these animations to it's own folder in the MyPacker/Input Folder
 2. Setup the correct paths to assets folder in MyPacker and run it 2b.
 Copy files in output folder to the android assets folder

+Steps for exporting Skin to game,
+1. Open scmp file in Skin Composer folder
+2. Export from skin composer to android assets folder
+3. I believe we are using aris_uiskin file